p2pmoney-org/did_web_registries_svc/README.md

 `http://servername:port/admin`

 (e.g. http://localhost:8000/admin, or http://192.168.0.1:8000/admin,...).
-You will then define the mysql root password, application user, REST url,...
+You will then define the internal mysql root password, application user, REST url,...

 Site management
 ===============

-Administration of your site will then be accessible through the admin url:
+Administration of your container site will then be accessible through the admin url:

 `http://servername:port/admin`